pangteckchun/container-dev/containers-notes.md

 - `CRI-O` - a lightweight alternative to using Docker or rkt as the runtimes for Kubernetes.
 The CRI-O runtime has been optimized for Kubernetes.
 CRI-O also supports container security.
 Not intended to be used by end-users too, like `containerd`.

 ---

+### Image operations ###
+1. **Container image** - when loaded at runtime, a containr is a running instance of an image; many containers maybes started from the same image.

+1. Image are stored in layered using `CoW` mechanism.
+Base image are stored at the bottom referenced by layered images on top which would contain different features for different container runtime needed.

+1. Image registry - efficent and secure storage.
+Reusability of images.

+1. Container image operations alow users to manage image lifecycle from creation to registry storage, prep for running as container.
+- Docker uses a `Dockerfile` - which contains a set of instructions for dockerd to build an image.
+Use `docker image build` or `docker builder build` to build an image (traditional method uses `docker build`.

+1. NOTE: Pulling an image from say Docker Registry, using e.g. `docker image pull` only downloads the image to the local disk (local repo).
+It is just a container image; NOT YET a running container.
+See next section on how to create a container from an image downloaded.

+---

+### Container operations ###
+1. `docker` - modern docker commands group their tradiional methods based on these 4 context: *container,image, engine, system*.
+E.g. `docker image pull` versus `docker pull`; the old methods will be deprecated gradually.

+1. Use `docker commit` to build an image from a container and its most recent configuration.

+1. `rkt` operates on pods rather than containers.
+E.g. `rkt run` run a pod from a container image.

+1. `podman` has very similar command syntax to docker.
+It is capable of managing containers, pods, container images both OCI-based and Docker-based.
+In addition to container image operations, Podman supports operations to manage the entire lifecycle of a container.

+#### `docker` container opertions ####
+1. Creating a container from an image - `docker container create -it [some image name downloaded to local repo]`; this command only creates the container but does not start it.

+1. Start the container using - `docker container start [partial container ID]`.

+1. Hostname of container by default is the container ID.

+1. Inspect details of container using `docker container inspect [partial container ID]`.

+---